 Cream Puffs Recipe

-I love cream puffs, especially when they are filled with vanilla cream, therefore today I decided to give a try, and I prepared cream puffs.
-Cream puffs are basically pate a choux, which is a light pastry dough, that you can use for profiteroles, eclairs, cream puff and I use this recipe also for churros.
+I love cream puffs, especially when they are filled with vanilla cream; therefore, I decided to give this recipe a try today!
+Cream puffs are basically pate a choux, which is a light pastry dough that you can use for preparing profiteroles, eclairs, cream puff and even churros.
+How great is that?

-What is funny, is that this recipe is the same that I use to prepare churros! so the only difference is that the churros are fried and the pastry puffs are baked!
+As mentioned above, I also use this recipe to prepare churros!
+So, the only difference is that churros are fried and pastry puffs are baked!

 What is the secret of the perfect cream puffs?

 When water, butter and flour are mixed, the dough must be transferred to a bowl, and then be left to cool down slightly for 3 min before the eggs are added.
 Eggs are the most important ingredient, since they help achieve the nice pockets for the filling to be placed in.

 Can I fill the cream puffs just with vanilla cream?

 There are a lot of different fillings for cream puffs.
 You can fill the cream puff with any cream.
 For example, if you want to prepare profiteroles, you can fill them with chocolate cream or whipped cream.